PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 - `description`   - Specifies the value of the Description property.
 Note: this field is required for module submissions to the PowerShell Gallery.
 - `moduleVersion` - Specifies the value of the ModuleVersion property.
 - `rootModule`    - Specifies the value of the RootModule property.
 - `encoding`      - Specifies the encoding of the file, see `Content Element: Common` for possible values.
+If you do not specify an encoding, the current file encoding will be used.
 - `condition`

 Here is an example of the `newModuleManifest` element: